DOCA Accelerated UPF Reference Application Guide

 These advanced features ensures the UPF is capable of meeting modern network demands with high efficiency, robust observability, and optimal resource management for N3 and N6 flows.

-The Accelerated UPF RAP runs on the host and manages acceleration conditions on the DPU.
+The Accelerated UPF-RAP runs on the host system and programs acceleration policies into the BlueField-3 acceleration engine.

-This Accelerated UPF RAP architecture leverages DOCA Flow to efficiently manage N3 and N6 traffic by accelerating flow processing to the DPU.
+This Accelerated UPF-RAP architecture leverages DOCA Flow to efficiently manage N3 and N6 traffic by accelerating flow processing inside BlueField-3's steering mechanism.

-The architecture is designed to optimize performance, reduce CPU utilization, and maintain dynamic flow management with inactive flow removal.
+The architecture is designed to optimize performance, reduce CPU utilization, reducing memory usage, and maintain efficient scale of flows by aging out inactive flows from the system, enabling rooms for newly added flows.

 DOCA Flow Framework:

-Acts as the foundational API for the Accelerated UPF RAP, enabling direct interaction with the DPU.
+Acts as the foundational API for the Accelerated UPF-RAP, enabling direct interaction with BlueField-3 for rules (add/remove) and counters management.

 Facilitates high-performance packet processing, flow steering, and HW acceleration operations.